madatoo/juiceme-ms4/README.md

     AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
     AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'

-Update the env.py with AWS keys (form s3)
+9. Update the env.py with AWS keys (form s3)
-And create custom_storages.py at the top level: from django.conf import settings from storages.backends.s3boto3 import S3Boto3Storage
+10. And create custom_storages.py at the top level:
+11. from django.conf import settings
+12. from storages.backends.s3boto3 import S3Boto3Storage

-Then return to Heroku and inside settings.py add conig vars from env.py.
+13. Then return to Heroku and inside settings.py add conig vars from env.py.

-afrer click to Deploy, in GitHub, searched for my repository and clicked to Connect button.
+14. Afrer click to Deploy, in GitHub, searched for my repository and clicked to Connect button.
-Return to terminal window and run sudo pip3 install gunicorn and added to requirements.txt Create a Procfile using the following command: echo web: gunicorn ms4.wsgi:application and run:  git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository.
+15. Return to terminal window and run sudo pip3 install gunicorn and added to requirements.txt
+16. Create a Procfile using the following command: echo web: gunicorn juiceme-ms4.wsgi:application
+17. and run:  git add . , git commit -m "my commit message" and git push commands to push all changes to my GitHub repository.
-Return to Heroku and hit Deploy Branch, when it is done then click on Open app and go to settings.py juiceme-magda.herokuapp.com to ALLOWED_HOSTS run git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository. and return to Heroku and hit Deploy Branch again.
+18. Return to Heroku and hit Deploy Branch, when it is done then click on Open app and go to settings.py juiceme-magda.herokuapp.com to ALLOWED_HOSTS
+19. Run git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository.
+20. And return to Heroku and hit Deploy Branch again.

 [Back to Top](#table-of-contents)